DynamiQ: Accelerating Gradient Synchronization using Compressed Multi-hop All-reduce: Background

 \subsection{Non-uniform quantization}

-Given an input set $X$, the most common choice of $Q$ is to place $|Q|$ uniformly spaced quantization values in the range $[\min X, \max X]$ (e.g., QSGD~\cite{alistarh2017qsgd} and Uniform-THC~\cite{li2024thc}).
-To optimize the accuracy for a given number of quantization values $|Q|$, we can place them non-uniformly.
+Given an input $X\in\mathbb R^d$, the common choice of $Q$ is to place $|Q|$ uniformly spaced quantization values in the range $[\min X, \max X]$ (e.g., QSGD~\cite{alistarh2017qsgd} and Uniform-THC~\cite{li2024thc}).
+To optimize the accuracy for $|Q|$ quantization values, \mbox{we can place them non-uniformly. }